KarynaMisnik/Javascript-notes/README.md

 - synchronous: executes one command at a time;
 - single-threaded: means when one line finishes, it executes the next one.

+> Names: <a href='https://en.wikipedia.org/wiki/Brendan_Eich'>Brendan Eich</a> is an American computer programmer and technology executive, created the JavaScript programming language.
+He is a co-founder of the Mozilla project, the Mozilla Foundation, and the Mozilla Corporation.

+ **JavaScript** (previously Mocha and LiveScript) - was created roughly in 10 days(in **1995**) as a response to the competitive <a href='https://en.wikipedia.org/wiki/Browser_wars'>"Browser wars"</a>.
+Its development aimed to enable client-side scripting in web browsers, thus enhancing web functionality and user interaction.

+###### Why "Java" in Javascript?

+Java was extremely popular at that time, and <a href='https://en.wikipedia.org/wiki/Netscape'>**Netscape**,</a>, the company behind JavaScript, wanted to capitalize on Java's popularity.
+Despite the name, JavaScript and Java are two distinct languages with different syntax, semantics, and purposes.
+The inclusion of "Java" in the name was primarily a marketing decision and does not imply a direct relationship between the two languages.

 ## How to run JS